 In fact, if either the 401(k) limits or your day job’s salary have been limiting your retirement savings, SEP-IRAs allow you to make a contribution for yourself based on your side business income.
 SEP-IRA contributions for a side business won’t affect what you can contribute to your 401(k) as long as you don’t also own the business that offers the 401(k).
 And while most of us could use more tax deductions and retirement savings, this might not be beneficial for your personal situation, so you should check with your tax advisor to make sure.

-All the money contributed to the SEP comes from the employer, not the employee, who would only contribute to a personal IRA.
-In that regard, the SEP contribution process is similar to that of a profit-sharing plan.
+All the money contributed to the SEP-IRA comes from the employer, not the employee.
+In that regard, the SEP-IRA contribution process is similar to that of a profit-sharing plan.

 There’s no limit on the number of employees who are eligible, so it works for small or large companies.
 (Although larger companies might want to look at a 401(k) or profit-sharing plan in case they are a better fit for the company’s goals.)
-And try our NEW Contribution & Eligibility Calculator tool if you want to see which of your employees would be eligible for your SEP and how that might affect your plan contributions.
+And try our new Plan Selector Tool to compare different types of business retirement plans to see which plan might best meet your goals and needs.

-If you open the SEP account at TD Ameritrade, you’ll have a wide range of available investments, much as you would have with a traditional or Roth IRA.
+If you open the SEP-IRA at TD Ameritrade, you’ll have a wide range of available investments, much as you would have with a traditional or Roth IRA.

-A SEP IRA is the only plan you could still open, contribute to, and get a tax deduction for 2017, assuming you have a 2017 tax extension.
-You have until your tax filing deadline, including extensions, to open a new SEP or contribute to an existing one.
-If you’re a calendar year filer (so if you file a Schedule C or K-1 Form, for example), the deadline is October 16, 2018, for setting up and contributing to a SEP.
+Still have not filed your 2021 taxes yet?
+You may still open, contribute to, and get a tax deduction for 2021, assuming you have a 2021 tax extension.
+You have until your tax filing deadline, including extensions, to open a new SEP-IRA or contribute to an existing one.
+If you’re a calendar year filer (if you file a Schedule C or K-1 Form, for example), the deadline is October 17, 2022 for setting up and contributing to a SEP-IRA.